zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/data-import-zero-to-hero.md

 <Admonition type="info" icon="📘" title="Notes">

-The **endpoint** parameter determines the location of the generated files.
-Ensure that you use the same cloud providers for the source data and target collection.
+<p>The <strong>endpoint</strong> parameter determines the location of the generated files.
+Ensure that you use the same cloud providers for the source data and target collection.</p>

-For applicable endpoints, refer to [Prepare Data Import](./prepare-source-data).
+<p>For applicable endpoints, refer to <a href="./prepare-source-data">Prepare Data Import</a>.</p>

 </Admonition>

-Then, you can reference the connection parameters in the **RemoteBulkWriter** as follows:
+Then, you can reference the connection parameters in the __RemoteBulkWriter__ as follows:

 ```python
 writer = RemoteBulkWriter(